 This giant curving viaduct is an iconic scene for any Harry Potter fans and hopeful Hogwarts attendees.
 But even if the Hogwarts Express hadn’t been shown chugging along the railroad on its way to the famous school of witchcraft and wizardry, this viaduct would still deserve to be an icon in its own right.
+The setting promises excellent views as the viaduct overlooks the waters of Loch Shiel and the Glenfinnan Monument.

 Built in the 1890s, this railroad viaduct was the first structure in Britain to be built with mass concrete.
 It was this innovative building method that allows the overpass to remain in such good shape today.